statopt/static-optimizer-wp/readme.txt

 = 1.0.4 =
 * fix: when js/css couldn't be loaded we used to create a new obj.
 Now we are reusing the existing one.
-* todo: pick preferred server EU or US or random
+* Pick preferred server location in Europe or North America
 * todo: show a notice to update the settings if the domain name has changed in whole wp
 * Refactored code so it uses OOP style.
 * fixed images file type was unselectable.